mtopircean/essentials-by-livia/README.md

     * Key elements always on like footer, whatsapp contact
     * Easy to use filter section
     * Key information the key of the pages, with elements easiley identifiable and visible
-    * Mobile friendly: taking advantage of the powerfull bootstrap
+    * Mobile friendly: taking advantage of the powerful bootstrap

 ### Features